mikesayegh/construction/README.md

-# construction
+# Construction
-Construction program that creates invoice
+A program used to organize data for construction jobs based on time worked and jobs done